wpsharks/s2member-kb/tutorials/2015/281-generating-giftredemption-codes-via-php.md

     // Output: GC87K1BUA2NZ5CTRCL5M31
 ```

-### Generate one new gift/redemption code that provides 50% off, and it will only apply the discount to the regular/recurring rate; not to any initial/trial period.
+### 50% Off (Regular|Recurring Amount Only)

+_i.e., does not discount any initial/trial period.
+Only impacts the regular Buy Now rate.
+Or, the regular recurring rate if you are selling a subscription plan._

 ```php
 <?php